13 unmissable World Heritage Sites in the Netherlands to visit

 The gorgeous windmills at Kinderdijk offer an authentic look into Dutch culture.
 Image: Tarod/Wikimedia Commons/CC3.0

-Not only is it a gorgeous and uniquely Dutch site to visit, but it’s got a complex water management system.
-Maybe not the most exciting words you’ve ever seen, but this is a vital part of the history of the Netherlands.
+Not only is it a gorgeous and uniquely Dutch site to visit, but it also has a complex water management system.

 The Dutch made a huge contribution to this water-handling technology, and these historic windmills can be seen as a way of paying homage to that (in addition to them being a pretty sight and wildly popular among tourists).